WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 Mentors:  [@Parth Mittal](https://github.com/mittal-parth) (+91 9411327838)
 , [@Harshit](https://github.com/hgupta12) (+91 8583905686)

-Tag: `Easy-Medium`
+Tag: `Easy`

 ### Description

 Your task is to create an API that generates random avatars.
 The following features are required to complete the task -
-1. The user should be able to generate avatars based on the random string passed to the API endpoint (Example - https://api.dicebear.com/7.x/adventurer-neutral/svg?seed=webclub)
+1. The user should be able to generate avatars based on the random string passed to the API endpoint (Example - `https://api.dicebear.com/7.x/adventurer-neutral/svg?seed=webclub`)
 2. The user should have the option of choosing between different file formats (svg and png).
 3. Create a landing page and getting started guide to help the user.